kz/iamkelv.in-new/_includes/introduction.md

 Hi, I'm an aspiring software engineer and student from London, UK.
-I'm currently a software developer at [Artificial Labs](https://artificial.io/).
+I'm currently a software developer at [Artificial Labs](https://artificial.io/) and studying MEng Computing (Artificial Intelligence) at Imperial College London.

 If you're a recruiter, take a look at my [CV](/assets/Kelvin%20Zhang%20-%20CV.pdf).
 You can also find more details about me and my projects below.
 I also post on my [blog](/blog/) every now and then.
 Also, check out my [GitHub](https://github.com/kz)!